 The primary provider typically determines a risk assessment, but this determination often requires subjective, rather than quantitative evaluation.
 Knowing the risk factor is important when making a treatment choice.

 - Low risk – This is cancer that typically stages I or a small tumor that falls into the stage II category.
 In either case, the cancer is not likely to grow swiftly or cause symptoms.

 For older men, with a life expectancy of fewer than 10 years, the low-risk disease may never cause any symptoms.
 Men in this category typically do well using active surveillance.

 - Medium risk – Describes a cancer that is more likely to grow.
 It is typically a stage II cancer, and if it is in one of the higher subcategories of stage 2, most men might want to treat it with radiation or surgery.

 Older men with lower PSA readings, low Gleason scores, and relatively small tumors confined to the prostate gland may also opt for the active surveillance approach.

 - High risk – Usually describes cancers that fall into the stage III or stage IV category.
 This is advanced prostate cancer, which has a higher probability of progressing in size or spreading to other areas.
 Aggressive treatment is almost always recommended.

-There are many factors that go into determination of the final stage of prostate cancer.
+There are many factors that go into the determination of the final stage of prostate cancer.
 Unfortunately, the word “cancer” brings with it an inordinate fear of dying in the eyes of many patients.